youneselkaisi/Alzheimers-Disease-Prediction-ML/README.md

 # Alzheimer's Disease Prediction Project

-## Group Statement
-We, the group members of Group #2, hereby confirm that this project was completed independently.

-- Younes El-Kaisi (000929935)
-- Yassin Elhakeem (000927776)
-- Youssef Ayoub (000928145)

----

 ## Overview
 This project develops a machine learning pipeline to predict Alzheimer's disease diagnosis from patient data.
 It combines exploratory data analysis (EDA), preprocessing, feature selection, and model training/evaluation into a reproducible workflow.